labsmrt/labsmrt.github.io/src/members/you.md

 title: "Join us"

 avatar: "you.jpg"
-description: "We're always looking for new members to join us in our mission.
-To learn about ..."
+description: "We're always looking for new members to join us in our mission."
 ---

-We're always looking for new members to join us in our mission.
-To learn about opportunities at our lab, please contact us for more information.
+We're looking for a Ph.D student and a RA.
+Please contact us if you are interested.